-We are now seeing examples of where HMRC are attempting to limit the types of procedures which qualify for exemption and exclude those where they consider that the purpose of the procedure is cosmetic.
+We are continuing to see examples of where HMRC are attempting to limit the types of procedures which qualify for exemption and exclude those where they consider that the purpose of the procedure is cosmetic.
 Consequently, the VAT treatment of many procedures, which may have previously been treated as exempt from VAT, is now being challenged.

 HMRC’s guidance states that the VAT treatment of each cosmetic surgery procedure should be considered on its individual merits.
 They accept that the procedures will be exempt where they are undertaken as part of a healthcare treatment programme.
 In practice, to be seen as part of a healthcare treatment programme, HMRC would want to see evidence that an individual has initially held a consultation with their local General Practitioner (GP) after which a referral is made by their GP to an appropriate surgeon, who would then carry out at least one further consultation.